kimwalisch/primecount/README.md

 **highly optimized** implementations of the
 [prime counting function](https://en.wikipedia.org/wiki/Prime-counting_function)
-(combinatorial methods). primecount includes implementations of the algorithms of Legendre, Meissel, Lehmer, Lagarias-Miller-Odlyzko and Deleglise-Rivat all of which have been parallelized using [OpenMP](https://en.wikipedia.org/wiki/OpenMP).
+(combinatorial methods). primecount includes implementations of the algorithms of Legendre, Meissel, Lehmer, Lagarias-Miller-Odlyzko, Deleglise-Rivat and Gourdon all of which have been parallelized using [OpenMP](https://en.wikipedia.org/wiki/OpenMP).
 The Deleglise-Rivat implementation has also been [distributed](https://github.com/kimwalisch/primecount/blob/master/doc/primecount-MPI.md#primecount-mpi)